 Are you thinking you might want to work in business or set up your own venture?
-The Enterprise Academy helps you to discover what business life is all about, from exploring economics to entrepreneurship, from management to branding and much more!
-You’ll even get the chance to create your own mobile phone app, and you’ll discover how to enhance your chances of getting into a university business course.
+The Enterprise Academy helps you find out what business life is all about, from exploring economics to entrepreneurship, from management to branding and much more!
+You’ll even get the chance to create, brand and present your own mobile phone app, so you can get a real experience of business life in action.

 Business Summer School Programme